Understand Menopause and Perimenopause

 There are new recommendation for women in menopause.
 As women age and reach the perimenopause stage in lives their ovaries gradually produce less estrogen.
 After twelve months without a period they officially enter menopause which can last from months to years.

 Prior to menopause women experience a perimenopause stage, which can occur anywhere between 2 and 10 years prior to the end of a woman's periods.
-Typically, this occurs in the age range of 35-55.
+Typically, this occurs between the age range of 35 and 55.

 Menopause Hot Flashes

 Perimenopause is totally new for a woman and can be quite unsettling.
 It is important to understand that literally thousands of women go through this period before they are in full on menopause.